-Common (HID) Lamp wattages used for wall pack lighting range from 70 Watts to 400 Watts.
+Common HID lamp wattages used for wall pack lighting range from 70 watts to 400 watts.
 The higher the wattage the higher the light output.
 The function of the area being illuminated, combined with the quantity, spacing, and mounting height plays a role in the existing wattages that are utilized.
-A 175w or 250w HID Fixture (very common wattages for Wall Pack Light Fixtures) can cost up to $91 and $131 to operate per lamp, per year, in electricity alone.
+A 175w or 250w HID fixture (very common wattages for wall pack light fixtures) can cost up to $91 in addition to $131 to operate per lamp, per year, in electricity alone.

 Maintenance costs are often a big concern for those managing outdoor lighting fixtures such as wall pack lights.
-In additional to the potential lamp lifetime concerns, exterior building lights, being commonly mounted on building walls in excess of 15ft, may require the use of a lift to change out a lamp or a Ballast (can’t forget out those ballast!).
+In addition to the potential lamp lifetime concerns, exterior building lights, being commonly mounted on building walls in excess of 15 feet, may require the use of a lift to change out a lamp or a ballast (can’t forget out those ballast!).
 Many buildings and facilities do not own a lift and thus have to hire an outside contractor to maintain these of types fixtures.
 These are expenses that can really add up over the course of a few years.
-It can easily cost up to $4,459 in labor and material to maintain a single Wall Pack Light fixture over the course of 3 years.
+It can easily cost up to $4,459 in labor and material to maintain a single wall pack light fixture over the course of three years.

-Depending on the type of HID Lamp your facility utilizes, the performance characteristics of your wallpack lighting can vary significantly.
-For example, if you are using Metal Halide lamps you may see light that is “Whiter”, but these types of lamps tend to have accelerated lumen degradation, meaning the light output of the lamps decrease quickly after initial install, and as a result the overall lifetime of the lamp decreases (we have all seen those building Light fixtures that have “pink” lamps that are barely providing any lighting on the ground).
-If you are using High Pressure Sodium you may see longer “useful” life as these lamps see less lumen degradation then Metal Halide, but their fuel structure produces a very “Orange” light with a very low CRI (Color Rendering Index).
+Depending on the type of HID lamp your facility utilizes, the performance characteristics of your wallpack lighting can vary significantly.
+For example, if you are using metal halide lamps you may see light that is “whiter," but these types of lamps tend to have accelerated lumen degradation, meaning the light output of the lamps decrease quickly after initial install, and as a result the overall lifetime of the lamp decreases (we have all seen those building light fixtures that have “pink” lamps that are barely providing any lighting on the ground).
+If you are using high pressure sodium you may see longer “useful” life as these lamps see less lumen degradation than metal halide, but their fuel structure produces a very “orange” light with a very low CRI (color rendering index).
 So basically you trade a longer life for a poorer quality light, in regards to visual perspective.

 Again, due to the way LEDs generate light, the way they progress through their functional life is much different.
 Instead of ceasing to function properly once a fuel source is significantly reduced, LED generated light output degrades VERY SLOWLY over time.
-As a result the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of an HID Lamp.
-For example, by converting conventional 250w HID Wall Pack to a LED wall pack, a typical facility with exterior building lights can save up to $5,341 over the course of 3 years maintenance costs alone.
+As a result the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of a HID Lamp.
+For example, by converting a conventional 250w HID wall pack to an LED wall pack, a typical facility with exterior building lights can save up to $5,341 over the course of three years in maintenance costs alone.

-Moving on to the way LED fixtures “DISTRIBUTE” light.
-As a result of the Multi-Point design, LED Wall Pack Lighting applications often provide very EVENLY distributed light.
+Moving on to the way LED fixtures “DISTRIBUTE” light, as a result of the multi-point design, LED wall pack lighting applications often provide very evenly distributed light.
 What this means is that light levels across a given surface will vary less between fixture mounting locations.
-Compared to HID fixtures, which often product a “bright spot” directly underneath the fixture with light levels decreasing drastically as the distance between fixtures increases.
-The result, in regards to LED vs HID, is a more even foot candle distribution from the LED conversion.
-In addition to the even distribution of light, LEDs are available in a range of CCT’s (Correlated Color Temperatures), and as a result provide a range of options to increase the visual perception of “brightness”.
+This is when compared to HID fixtures, which often produce a “bright spot” directly underneath the fixture with light levels decreasing drastically as the distance between fixtures increases.
+The result, in regards to LED versus HID, is a more even foot candle distribution from the LED conversion.
+In addition to the even distribution of light, LEDs are available in a range of CCTs (Correlated Color Temperatures), and as a result provide a range of options to increase the visual perception of “brightness."

-The first step is to speak with a LED lighting solutions provider or LED Lighting Company that is manufacturer neutral.
+The first step is to speak with an LED lighting solutions provider or LED lighting company that is manufacturer-neutral.
 Why this approach as opposed to the company you may have used for the past several years?
-Unless that company has a focus on providing LED Light Fixtures and Lamps, it is unlikely that it will have the performance focused mentality that is required to obtain the desired results of a LED retrofit project for your Wall Pack Lighting applications.
-A crucial Step in any LED project is understanding that LED is NOT a commodity.
+Unless that company has a focus on providing LED light fixtures and lamps, it is unlikely that they will have the performance-focused mentality that is required to obtain the desired results of an LED retrofit project for your wall pack lighting applications.
+A crucial step in any LED project is understanding that LED is NOT a commodity.
 Prior decades consisted of building facility managers and owners evaluating HID fixture options purely on cost, assuming that all of the exterior light fixtures, industrial lighting fixtures, and commercial light fixture options in consideration were equal in quality.
-This is not case with LED Light Fixture options.
+This is not case with LED light fixture options.